 phrase and a scope is said to be a simple statement.
 Examples of

-simple statements are assignment statements, subroutine CALL
+simple statements are assignment statements, subroutine CALLs,

-s, and GO
+arithmetic IFs, and GO TOs.

-The problem with the Fortran logical IF
+The problem with the Fortran logical IF statement is that its

 scope may contain only a single simple statement.
 This

-restriction is eliminated in the case of the DO
+restriction is eliminated in the case of the DO, but at the cost of

 clerical detail (having to stop thinking about the problem while a